-115. New Clause 12AJ provides that the Minister, in consultation with the Commissioner of Police, can make Regulations prescribing the procedure to be followed, type of equipment to be used, arrangements to be made if a person is to use any audio or video recording medium, types of photographs, screens and support devices, required forms under this Part and such other matters as necessary or expedient for giving effect to this Part.
+110. Pursuant to Clause 12AI, the Minister, in consultation with the Director of Public Prosecutions and the Commissioner of Police, is empowered to make Regulations prescribing the procedure to be followed, type of equipment to be used, arrangements to be made if a person is to use any audio or video recording medium, types of photographs, screens and support devices, required forms under this Part and such other matters as necessary or expedient for giving effect to this Part.